Enjoy this amazing Green Herb Soup, a perfect spring soup!

-1/3 cup green onion, chopped and seperated white from green
+- 1/3 cup green onion chopped and separated: white from green

-Boil 3 large eggs for five minutes.
-Let them cool down before peeling and chopping.
+- Boil 3 large eggs for five minutes.
+Let them cool before peeling and chopping.

-In a skillet heat up 1 Tablespoon of oil then add the white part of the green onions.
+- In a skillet heat up 1 Tablespoon of olive oil then add the white part of the green onions.
 Sauté until just when it begins to color.
 (2 minutes)

-Add to the soup pot parsley, dill, sorrel, eggs, and green onion.
+- Add parsley, dill, sorrel, eggs, and green onion to the soup pot.